slab/delta/README.md

 ### diff()

 Returns a Delta representing the difference between two documents.
+Optionally, accepts a suggested index where change took place, often representing a cursor position *before* change.

 #### Methods

 - `diff(other)`
+- `diff(other, index)`

 #### Parameters

 - `other` - Document Delta to diff against
+- `index` - Suggested index where change took place

 #### Returns